-Under Mergers and Acquisitions Advisory, one business buys another and incorporates it into its business model.
-Because of the misuse of the term merger, most of the information on mergers is presented for the joint mergers and acquisitions (M&A Advisory) that are happening.
+Under mergers and acquisitions, one business buys another and incorporates it into its business model.
+Because of the misuse of the term merger, most of the information on mergers is presented for the joint mergers and acquisitions (M & A Advisory) that are happening.
 This gives a wider and more precise view of the merger market.

-The basic reason behind mergers and acquisitions services is that organizations combine and form a single entity to attain economies of scale, widen their reach, obtain strategic skills, and advance competitive advantage.
+The basic reason for merger and acquisition services is that organizations combine and form a single entity to attain economies of scale, widen their reach, obtain strategic skills, and advance competitive advantage.

 In simple terms, mergers are considered as a significant tool by companies to increase their operation and increase their profits.
 Indian markets have seen a growing trend in mergers which may be due to the business alliance by large industrial houses, merging of business by MNC’s operating in India, growing competition against imports, and acquisition activities.

 From the perception of entities, there is a whole host of distinct mergers.
-However, from an economist's point of view which is built on the relationship between the two companies intending to merge.
+However, from an economist's point of view it is built on the relationship between the two companies intending to merge.

 It can be resolved that Horizontal mergers eradicate sellers and hence reshape the market structure i.e. they have a direct effect on seller concentration whereas vertical and conglomerate mergers do not effectively market structures directly.
 They do not have anticompetitive concerns.